p0457/Rocket.Chat.App-fucking-weather/README.md

 Gets the fucking weather in your fucking location.

-## DEPRECATED UNTIL I CAN SPARE SOME TIME
+## DEPRECATED, SERVICE APPEARS DEAD

 ## Configuration